A portrait that does the work of the first three sessions, in 1,200 words.

 Three places the portrait earns its keep.

 Language for the hard conversation.
-The hardest part of coaching is naming the blind spot without the client hearing an attack.
-When the observation is sitting in a written portrait - evidence-based, the client's own words feeding it - it stops being "my coach thinks this about me" and becomes "here is what the record shows."
+A blind spot on the page, fed by the client's own words, stops being "my coach thinks this about me" and becomes "here is what the record shows."
 The portrait absorbs the friction so the relationship doesn't have to.

 Apply once.
 Use it across your engagements.